This is Rudy Giuliani and this is the Rudy Giuliani show.

 You saw the earlier press conference that the president did in the Oval Office.

-I actually got to be in there, which was exciting and got two questions.
+I actually got to be in there, which was exciting, and got two questions.

-The first question had to do with Social Security.
+The first question had to do with social security.

-And I was the second person to get a question, which was: how frustrating it is that Democrats like Elizabeth Warren and Chuck Schumer and Bernie Sanders continue to fear-monger the elderly.
+So after he signed the proclamation, he took questions and I was the second person to get a question, which was how frustrating it is that Democrats like Elizabeth Warren and Chuck Schumer and Bernie Sanders continue to fear monger the elderly.

-And I experienced this, Mr. Mayor, with my own family, a lot of Democrats who are literally living in terror because the mainstream media keeps lying to them and telling them that the president is going to take away social security.
+And I experienced this, Mr Mayor, with my own family, a lot of Democrats who are literally living in terror because the mainstream media keeps lying to them and telling them that the president is going to take away social security.

 So this is a common fear that the elderly have, which is obviously baseless.

-So please take a listen to my question that I asked the president today and hear his response.
+So please take a listen to my question that I asked the President today and hear his response.

 And we're very proud of the job he's done.